Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/rpc.md

 | **SendTo.SpecifiedInParams** | This RPC cannot be sent without passing in a target in `RpcSendParams` |

 :::note
 While client-to-client RPCs are supported, it is important to note that there are no direct connections between clients.
-When sending a client-to-client RPC, the RPC is sent to the server and then proxied out to all destination clients.
-If the destination client includes the local client, the local client will still execute the RPC immediately without proxying it to the server.
+When sending a client-to-client RPC, the RPC is sent to the server, that acts as a proxy, and forwards the same RPC message to all destination clients.
+If the targeted destination clients includes the local client, the local client will still execute the RPC immediately (or if deferred it is invoked on the next frame locally).
 :::

-## Invoking an Rpc
+## Invoking an RPC

-You can invoke an Rpc by invoking the function directly with parameters:
+You can invoke an RPC by invoking the function directly with parameters:

 ```csharp
 [Rpc(SendTo.Server)]